Engineering Experience Camp

 This five-day program includes lunch, and optional after care is provided.
 Each day, students get a chance to experiment—literally—with a particular field.
 Participants complete hands-on challenges based on concepts developed by UIC Engineering faculty members and graduate students.
 One day that might be writing computer code; another day, it could be robotics or biomechanics.

 Students also hear about potential future careers that might await them in each engineering discipline, from nanotechnology to self-driving vehicles to creating transplant-ready organs to save lives.

 Participants begin each day at UIC’s east campus and spend each of the five days of the camp in an engineering lab run by a different academic department.
 From morning drop-off to afternoon pickup, each participant is accompanied at all times by camp staff: faculty, graduate students, and undergraduate chaperones.
 All camp personnel are highly experienced and highly trained, and comprehensive background checks are performed to ensure the proper protection of minors.
 The expected participant-to-staff ratio is between 5 to 1 and 8 to 1.

-- The fee includes daily lunch and a camp t-shirt.
+- The fee includes daily lunch, project materials and a camp t-shirt.